 Donnie Darko has been exclusively restored for this release by Arrow Films.
-Both the theatrical and director's cut versions of the film are presented in their original 2.35:1 aspect ratio with 5.1 audio.
+Both the theatrical and director's cut versions of the film are presented in the original 2.35:1 aspect ratio with 2.0 and 5.1 stereo mixes.

-The original 35mm camera negative was scanned in 4K resolution on a pin-registered 4K Lasergraphics Director Scanner at Deluxe Media, Burbank.
-Although the original 35mm camera negative served as the primary restoration source for both the theatrical and director's cut versions, a 35mm digital intermediate element was scanned for some sections of the film which were unique to the Director's Cut.
+The original 35mm camera negative was scanned in 4K resolution on a pin-registered 4K Lasergraphics Director scanner at Deluxe Media, Burbank.
+Although the original 35mm camera negative served as the primary restoration source for both the theatrical and director's cut versions, a 35mm digital intermediate element was scanned for some sections unique to the Director's Cut.